• Skip to primary navigation

 Contact our Oakland office to schedule a free initial consultation with one of our immigration lawyers.

-Who Qualifies for U Visas?
+Who Qualifies For U Visas?

 If you are legally eligible for a U visa, you may be able to avoid being deported from the United States of America.
 U visas are exclusively reserved for non-US citizens who have been harmed in a serious crime during their time on American soil.